atu-se/atu.innomadic.com/courses/flat/lectures/lecture6.md

 1. r~0~ = q~0~ and s~0~ = ε.
 This condition signifies that M starts out properly, in the start state and with an empty stack.
 2. For i = 0,...,m − 1, we have (r~i~+1,b) ∈ $δ(r_{i},w_{i}+1,a)$, where s~i~ = at and s~i~+1 = bt for some a, b ∈ Γ~ε~ and t ∈ Γ*.
 This condition states that M moves properly according to the state, stack, and next input symbol.
 3. r~m~ ∈ F .
 This condition states that an accept state occurs at the input

+## Empty Stack

+* The formal definition of a PDA contains no explicit mechanism to allow the PDA to test for an empty stack.
+* This PDA is able to get the same effect by initially placing a special symbol $ on the stack.
+* Then if it ever sees the $ again, it knows that the stack effectively is empty.

 # Examples